prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### From 26.x to 27.x

+This version splits Node Exporter recording and altering rules in separate config values.
+Instead of `defaultRules.rules.node` the 2 new variables `defaultRules.rules.nodeExporterAlerting` and `defaultRules.rules.nodeExporterRecording` are used.

+Also the following defaultRules.rules has been removed as they had no effect: `kubeApiserver`, `kubeApiserverError`, `kubePrometheusNodeAlerting`, `kubernetesAbsent`, `time`.

+The ability to set a rubookUrl via `defaultRules.rules.rubookUrl` was reintroduced.

 ### From 25.x to 26.x

 This version enables the prometheus-node-exporter subchart servicemonitor by default again, by setting `prometheus-node-exporter.prometheus.monitor.enabled` to `true`.